-A video breaking down the audition dance combination will be posted on June 2nd here on our website.
+A video breaking down the audition dance combination is available here.
 We highly recommend that all those interested in auditioning learn this material prior to the audition day.
 We want everyone to arrive and feel their best the day of auditions.

 Saturday, June 17th at 10 am at the Theatre and Dance Annex located at 520 Court Street in Woodland.
 Please note that this is not at the Opera House!
 We are a block up the street located across from the Woodland Public Library.

 Monday, June 19th at 7pm held at the same place as auditions: the Theatre and Dance Annex, 520 Court Street, Woodland.
 Expect this evening to last a couple of hours.

 Those called back will be asked to read and sing selections from the script.
 We will only be calling back for certain roles.
 Those receiving a callback will receive an email by Saturday evening with all materials needed for this round of auditions.
 If you do not receive a callback, don’t worry!
 It just means we saw everything we needed to see from you at the initial audition.

 Casting should be completed by Friday, June 23rd.
 Those cast will receive an email regarding their casting offer.

 By auditioning for the Rising Stars Series, you are agreeing that you will accept any role.
 This is a fantastic opportunity to learn and perform on our historic Woodland Opera House stage as well as work with industry professionals at the Junior Theatre Festival.

 Please read over this section carefully.
 This commitment includes 2 required payments.

 *Payment plans are available and can be arranged through our front desk, however all funds must be paid in full by August 15th, 2023.